Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/helloworld.md

   :::

 5. Select `NetworkManager`.
-6. Inside the `NetworkManager` component tab, locate the  `NetworkPrefabs` field.
+6. Inside the `NetworkManager` component tab, locate the  `Player Prefab` field.
-7. Click `+` to create a slot.
-8. Drag this player prefab from above into the new empty slot
+7. Drag this player prefab from above into this field.
-9. Drag the prefab also into the `Player Prefab` slot.

   :::important
   When you drop the prefab into the `Player Prefab` slot, you are telling the library that when a client connects to the game, automatically spawn this prefab as the character for the connecting client.
 If you do not have any prefab set as the `Player Prefab` no player object will be spawned.